 In diamond, by comparison, every single carbon atom is bonded strongly to four surrounding carbon atoms in a 3-dimensional structure (see Figure 5).
 This structure results in one of the hardest natural substances on the planet (see Figure 6), a property that contributes to its value.
 The structure of each of these minerals is crucial to determining their physical properties.

 © Corel Corporation

 |Figure 5: The internal structure of diamond shows equally strong bonds in all directions.||Figure 6: An uncut diamond crystal is clear and is the hardest substance known.|

 Chemical composition and crystal structure are the most important factors in determining the properties of a mineral, including shape, density, hardness, and color.
 Geologists use these properties to identify which minerals are present in rocks.
 Hardness and fracture characteristics can be easily determined in the field with a small magnifying lens and a hammer, allowing for rapid identification of the mineral.

-The internal atomic structure of graphite and diamond, shown below, explains the properties of the two minerals.
+The internal atomic structure of graphite and diamond, shown in Figures 3 and 5, explains the properties of the two minerals.

 Why do we care?